abdulgafar01/zuri/README.md

-These are task given to be by zuri
+These are tasks given to be by zuri